-No application will be approved or rejected without consultation with the relevant senior manager and Human Resources, to ensure consistency across the department/university.
+No application will be approved or rejected without consultation with Human Resources.

 If the request is successful the employee will receive a contract variation, confirming a trial period, reflecting the change in working arrangement and the date the change will be effective from.